 - Have your customer sign the authorization form to give you permission to automatically charge their credit card.

-You can read the full instructions for this process right here.
+You can read the full instructions for this process here.

 1. Set up reminders for account updates

 You’ve probably had it happen before: Your credit card expired, and you were mailed a new one with a shiny new expiration date.
 You had to update that payment information in dozens of places, and of course, you forgot one.
 You received an email saying your online payment couldn’t be processed because of incorrect payment details.